hoangnguyen56/semester-project-cis357-task-notification/README.md

 ### 6. Verify Deployment
 - Go to the Firebase Console and navigate to the **Functions** tab.
-- Confirm that the `sendTaskReminder` function is listed and deployed successfully.

 ---

 ## Testing the Function